The Power of On-demand Apps through COVID-19 and Why Your Business Needs One

 Every business online/offline endeavors to solve a certain or set of pain points for customers.
 Hence, there needs to be at least two participating actors in an on-demand association.
 In cases where fulfilment and delivery are done by two different stakeholders, such as in restaurant delivery apps, there can be more participating actors.
 Hence, an on-demand app needs to have a set of indispensable features pertaining to each participating actor.

 Service provider app features can differ based on the industry and the type of service.
-For instance, a banking on-demand app will have a different set of features like customer onboarding, KYC, etc. whereas a restaurant delivery app will necessarily have integration for accepting or rejecting orders, start & end service module, etc.
+For instance, a banking on-demand app will have a different set of features like customer onboarding, KYC, etc. whereas a restaurant delivery app will necessarily have integration for accepting or rejecting orders, module for beginning & ending service module, etc.

-There is also a third admin app console, with an easy-to-access, and customizable admin dashboard that can easily navigate to different sections managing both service providers and users efficiently.
-With the help of an automatic or manual matching logic, a suitable service provider can be linked with every customer request.
-Admin can manage all customers’ affairs from payments, discounts, cancellation charges to solving any escalated query along with analytics that has information on the number of services availed, cancelled, and repeated.
-It also shows which section of the business is doing well and which one is struggling.
+There is also a third admin app console, with an easily accessible and customized admin dashboard to navigate accross various sections that monitor service providers as well as users effectively.
+With the help of an automatic or manual matching logic, a reliable service provider can be linked with every customer request.
+Admin can handle all customers’ issues ranging from payments, cancellation charges, offers to resolving any complaints along with analytics that has information on the number of services that are taken up, cancelled, and retaken.
+It can also display statistics on which part of the business was flourishing and which one is not.

-Once the app is developed, enterprises can integrate them with their existing management system and make them operate in unison or in silos.
+Once the app is developed, enterprises can embed them with their previous management system while making them operate in unison or in silos.
 To develop a successful on-demand app, enterprises need to follow an analytical approach to identify the scale and complexity of services that can be built.
 Not every enterprise may benefit from building an on-demand app.
 Therefore, it is wise to get in touch with an experienced team of app consultants to figure out the odds of winning at it!